Tarmac Where My Wintergreen Berries Lived

 Why?

-more signs reading "keep off the grass"
+signs preaching "keep off the dunes"

-and "dune preserve" preserved where?
+and "dune preserve" preserved where?!

 an asphalted over melted glacier Lake?